The Pacific Decadal Oscillation (often referred to as the PDO), can strongly impact global weather and is important in long-range weather forecasting.

 At the same time, many parts of the US will see drier than normal weather, but there are some notable exceptions.
 During a negative PDO, winter rainfall is usually above normal for the Ohio and Tennessee Valleys as well as the Northern Rockies and Plains (Figure 8).

-Negative Pacific Decadal Oscillation Impacts – Asian winter
+Negative Pacific Decadal Oscillation Impacts – Asian Winter

 During the negative phase of the PDO in the northern hemisphere wintertime, much of India and China is usually cooler than normal, But Japan has warmer than normal weather, especially in the North (Figure 9).